-1 The Academic Administrator is the unit head where the position or candidate is employed; for instance, Director of Libraries, Director of CAE, etc.
+1The Academic Administrator is the unit head where the position or candidate is employed; for instance, Director of Libraries, Director of Center for Academic Excellence (CAE), etc.

-2The terminal degree is determined by the prevailing standards in the faculty member's academic discipline.
+2 The terminal degree is determined by the prevailing standards in the faculty member's academic discipline.
 For example, the master's degree in library or information science from an American Library Association accredited program is the accepted terminal degree for most library faculty.
 In educational media, the master's degree is generally accepted as the terminal degree.
 For other disciplines, the appropriate terminal degree may be a doctoral degree in an academic discipline relevant to the individual's area of responsibility.

-3Professional recognition is recognition by peers in one's own discipline, and possibly by those in other disciplines, for professional contributions.
+3 Professional recognition is recognition by peers in one's own discipline, and possibly by those in other disciplines, for professional contributions.
 Examples include, but are not limited to, service on professional committees, task forces, review boards and panels, advisory boards, accreditation reviews; consultantships; publications in peer-reviewed journals; professional presentations; funded educational or research projects; invited contributions; professional office holder; and recipient of professional honors and/or awards.

-4Peers include individuals in the candidate's own discipline/department, other faculty in the University, and professional peers outside the institution.
+4 Peers include individuals in the candidate's own discipline/department, other faculty in the University, and professional peers outside the institution.
 Letters of support should address the candidate's contributions appropriate to the academic rank being sought.